graphprotocol/ens-subgraph/README.md

 * A GraphQL schema      (schema.graphql)
 * A mapping script      (EnsRegistrar.ts)

-These files are all written and complete in this repository.
+This repository has these files created and ready to compile.
 If you want to read about how to modify these files yourself, please check out https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md.

 The first 3327420 blocks will be skipped, as the ENS contracts did not exist on mainnet before this.
 Then it will take a while.
 The ENS contracts were highly active upon launch, and less active as of late.
 The whole thing took about 7 hours on a 2017 Macbook Pro.

 We have provided quick steps on how to start up the ENS-Subgraph graph node below.
 If these steps aren't descriptive enough, the [Getting started](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md) document has in depth details that should help.